What is a vision quest

 Giving an offering of tobacco or some other gift bundle to Spirit is a good way to honor the Elements.

 An important step is to address the spirit of the land and share your intent.
 Ask for permission to do your vision quest on this land.
-Ask to connect with the spirit of nature and the higher realms for protection, support, and guidance during your Vision Quest.
+Ask to connect with the spirit of nature and the higher realms for protection, support, and guidance during your vision quest.

 From there you can go back from the start and pass your life in review.

 As an adult now, can you reframe the hardship that occurred in childhood?
 Can you try to see the events differently?